vindictions/uncopylocked/README.md

 ## Checking for Backdoors

-- Look for any Scripts, LocalScripts, or ModuleScripts that seem out of place or have suspicious names.
+- Look for any Scripts that have weird names.
-- Right-click on scripts and select "Edit" to review the code.
 - Search the entire file for any of these (CTRL + SHIFT + F):
    - "require"
    - "HttpService"